The Reconstruction Era: How America rebuilt after the Civil War

 This was due in part to white Southerners’ resistance to change, as well as federal troops being withdrawn from the South.

-From around 1887, Southern states began passing “Jim Crow” laws, which segregated African Americans from whites in all aspects of public life.
+Then, from around 1887, Southern states began passing 'Jim Crow' laws, which segregated African Americans from whites in all aspects of public life.

 Jim Crow laws mandated separate schools, restaurants, bathrooms, and other public facilities for African Americans.